SysManSquad/sysmansquadblogdev/content/posts/2021-02-17-keeping-up-with-distribution-points/index.md

                     <hr class="wp-block-separator" />

                     <p class="has-text-align-justify">
-                      <span class="has-inline-color has-vivid-red-color"><em>I started writing this before ConfigMgr 2010 was released, and this very thing was addressed in that release.
+                      <span class="has-inline-color has-vivid-red-color">*I started writing this before ConfigMgr 2010 was released, and this very thing was addressed in that release.
 If you are already on 2010 or later, simply make sure you're using the latest version of the Content Library Cleanup Tool, and this issue should be taken care of without the need for a script.
-[See here for details.](https://docs.microsoft.com/en-us/mem/configmgr/core/plan-design/changes/whats-new-in-version-2010#improvements-to-the-content-library-cleanup-tool)</em></span>
+[See here for details.](https://docs.microsoft.com/en-us/mem/configmgr/core/plan-design/changes/whats-new-in-version-2010#improvements-to-the-content-library-cleanup-tool)*</span>
                     </p>

                     <hr class="wp-block-separator" />